 Boron Reduces Fluoride Toxicity

-Boron reduces fluoride toxicity: Fluoride is a toxic chemical that can cause severe health problems despite the best efforts of the WHO to provide recommended levels of fluoride intake by source.
-Fluoride toxicity is seen in both animals and humans but how can boron help to lower toxicity?
+Boron has been used as an effective way to reduce fluoride toxicity in the body.
+Fluoride is a toxic chemical that can cause severe health problems despite the best efforts of the WHO to provide recommended levels of fluoride intake by source.

 Recommended Fluoride Levels by the WHO